 Step 5: Application package approved or denied funding.
 Each project will be assigned a priority rank.
 This priority ranking will be used for approving and funding projects and only the highest-ranking projects will be funded each funding period.
-Application packages that are not funded in their first funding window opportunity will be held for consideration in the next funding window.
-If an application is not funded in its second attempt, the application will be returned to the landowner for revision.
+Application packages that are not funded in their first funding window opportunity will be held for one year.
+Those applications will continue to be ranked and scored for the year being held.
+If, after a year, a project is still not competitive for a grant, the application will be returned to the landowner.